-In November 2023, we increased the capacity of our commercial paper program to \$1.2 billion from \$1.0 billion.
+In July 2024, we increased the capacity of our commercial paper program to \$1.275 billion from \$1.2 billion.

-Under our commercial paper program, we may issue unsecured commercial paper up to a maximum amount of \$1.2 billion to fund short-term borrowing needs.
+In October 2024, we increased the capacity of our commercial paper program to \$1.35 billion from \$1.275 billion.
+Under our commercial paper program, we may issue unsecured commercial paper to fund short-term borrowing needs.
 The maturities of the commercial paper vary but may not exceed 270 days from the date of issue.
 Commercial paper is generally sold at par less a discount representing an interest factor.
-At December 31, 2023 and 2022, we had \$88.5 million and \$552.0 million of commercial paper outstanding with a weighted-average interest rate of 5.60 percent and 4.75 percent, respectively.
+At December 31, 2024 and December 31, 2023, we had \$914.6 million and \$88.5 million of commercial paper outstanding with a weighted-average interest rate of 4.77 percent and 5.60 percent, respectively.